Skip to main content

 1. master

-The tumapply realm is used in the development environment, while the external_login realm is used in production.
-These two realms are functionally equivalent but have different names depending on the environment.
+The tumidpldap realm is used for TUM login and passkey flows.
+The external-login realm is used for external/social login flows.
 The master realm exists in both development and production environments; however, it is only visible to and managed by AET Admins in production.

 info

-In production, the external_login realm is persistent, and structural changes can only be performed by authorized AET Admins.
+In production, configured login realms are persistent, and structural changes can only be performed by authorized AET Admins.

 Clients